nikitin-p/pyselectal/README.md

 `-n, --no-name-sort` — Skip internal name sorting (use if input is already name-sorted).
 By default, `pyselectal` name-sorts input before processing.

-`-t, --threads N` — BGZF compression/decompression threads (default: 1).
+`-t, --threads N` — BGZF compression / decompression threads (default: 1).

 `-p, --paired` — Paired-end mode: selection is applied to forward-read alignments; alignments of reverse mates corresponding to selected forward mates are included automatically.

 `--mapped-prefix N` — Number of 5′ matched bases to show in the `--count` output (default: 5).
-If $N=0$, the fequencies of matched 5' ends are calculated per matched length, irrespectively of the sequence.
+If $N=0$, the fequencies of matched 5′ ends are calculated per matched length, irrespectively of the sequence.
 Requires `--count`.

 `--collapse-threshold PCT` — Collapse 5′-end types strictly below PCT% of the total number of alignments into `other_soft_clipped` and `other_mapped` rows of the historgram (if `-c/--count` is set) or into respective autonamed outputfiles (if `--all` is set) (default: 1).
 If $\mathrm{PCT}=0$, do not collapse any 5′-end types.